ShubhamDev-AI/fullstack-web-developer-udacity-notes/4-front-end/notes/Lesson 7 - Getting started with APIs.md

 #### What can we do with these APIs
 - Show the map with default location
 - Mark places on the map (Red point, place's name)
+- Add 3D street view to each mark
+- Draw an area to filter marked places inside